 In 1982, John Wimber and C. Peter Wagner co-instructed a course at the Fuller Theological Seminary, called “Signs, Wonders and Church Growth” C. Peter Wagner founded Global Harvest Ministries of which Dr. Chuck D. Pierce is Vice-President.

 Toward the mid to late 1980's, Wimber became enamored by the "The Kansas City Prophets", or now known as the Kansas City Fellowship.
 Mile Bickle in fact mentions that he “introduced Paul Cain, Bob Jones and the other prophetic ministers to the Vineyard” and was in turn introduced to Richard Foster by John Wimber.

-[See Richard Foster and Renovare and Footnote II on Paul Cain (below)]
+[See Footnote II on Paul Cain (below)]

 At an August 1989 conference in Denver, Colorado, Wimber called on Vineyard pastors to receive the KCP, thus very effectively putting a band aid over the whole affair brought up by pastor Ermine Gruen.
 The Latter Rain had found not only a very comfortable home in the Vineyard church, but a huge and influential platform from which to spread their canker.